 PRIVATE EDUCATION LOAN APPLICANT SELF-CERTICATION FORM AND FAU COST OF ATTENDANCE

 Due to the enactment of new regulations (Title X - Private Student Loan Transparency and Improvement Act of 2008), a student applying for a private educational loan is required to complete the Private Loan Self Certification Form.
 This form must be submitted directly to the lender.
 To complete this form, information regarding FAU cost of attendance must be provided.
-Information regarding the total cost of attendance at FAU can be found here.
+View information regarding the total cost of attendance at FAU.